 The rules and tax benefits around OZ Funds are complex and continue to evolve as the U.S. Treasury releases new regulations.
 Every investor should seek the advice of tax advisors to review their specific transaction.

 This article was edited and published by Rick Weinberg, California Business Journal’s Founder and Editor-in-Chief.
 Click here for Rick Weinberg’s biography.

 Editor’s Note: This tax-related information should not be construed as tax advice and should not be relied upon in making any business or tax-related decision.

-Bill Angove, California State Manager and Vice President, ASSET PRESERVATION, INC.
+Commentary by Bill Angove, California State Manager and Vice President, ASSET PRESERVATION, INC.

 1420 Rocky Ridge Drive, Suite 380

 Roseville, CA 95661

 Office 800.282.1031 ext.
 3519 | Local 916.791.5991 | Cell 916.832.1031